 Resource | Description |

-Linkjob | Provides mock interview practice based on a real interview question bank, along with feedback and personalized improvement plans. |
+Linkjob | Provides mock interview practice based on real interview questions and my personal experience, and follows up with additional questions on my answers. |

 Goldman Sachs Recruitment Process Guide | Provides insights into the HackerRank test format and preparation strategies. |